 With a quarter of Brisbane's population being within the 25-35 age bracket, you can more than guarantee that this buzzing city will be over flowing with activities, better suited for the older kids in your life.

-Swimming within the river is near enough impossible because of the threat of Bull sharks, which is why you can revel in the family-friendly South Bank Pools - with it's abundance of BBQ places which will help with winding down your afternoon.
-If however you did want to dip your toes into the sea, the Gold Coast is only an hour away by train or public transport.
+Swimming within the river is near enough impossible because of the threat of Bull sharks, which is why you can revel in the family-friendly South Bank Pools.
+Its abundance of BBQ places which will help with winding down your afternoon.
+If, however, you did want to dip your toes into the sea, the Gold Coast is only an hour away by train or public transport.
 This particular spot is known as surfers paradise, and the name doesn't lie.

 Ideal for families who love to get lost in the great outdoors, whether you long for adventures with nature or to lounge by the beach.

 Experience the best city attractions in Australia and see just why everyone is converting their holidays from beach to city breaks for families.

 More often than not this country is associated with those going backpacking, but this dreamy Asian country has more to offer than cheap drinks; unbelievable crystal beaches, cultural sites, mouth-watering food and mind-blowing accommodation, are in their abundance here.

 Whichever part of Thailand you visit will determine the type of holiday you're after, but with cheap trains and domestic flights more often than not you'll be able to split your time between at least a couple of destinations.
 From the deep cultural and historical attractions embedded in the Northern peaks to the breathtaking beaches located on the islands of the south, including Phuket and Samui.